bcgov/nr-forests-access-management/server/auth_function/readme.md

 Comment out lines 28-31 of /server/auth_function/conftest.py (the code that starts and stops the DB container on each test run).
-Then you can start the fam db container with docker-compose and leave it running.
+Then you can start the fam db container with docker compose and leave it running.

-The tests expect a clean (flyway bootstrapped) database on each test run, so if you put in your own test data or if tests fail in a weird way, you may have to blow away the container and image and run docker-compose again.
+The tests expect a clean (flyway bootstrapped) database on each test run, so if you put in your own test data or if tests fail in a weird way, you may have to blow away the container and image and run docker compose again.

 ```
 ## Bring up the docker container permanently
-docker-compose up fam-flyway
+docker compose up fam-flyway
 ```